thejasvibr/np_vs_eigen/README.md

 Broad results
 -------------
 Essentially the C++ (Eigen) implementation is >= 4 times faster than the Python (NumPy) based implementation for a simple 4-channel mic array.
+Times for 4 runs reported in nanoseconds.

 | NumPy | Eigen | Speedup |
 |-------|-------|---------|